pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Tomorrow I shall no longer be here."
 --Nostradamus

+"Honestly, man, there are few guarantees in life, but if you intend or expect to have a bad time, it's guaranteed you will.
+That's really all I've got to say about it."
+-Austin Randolph Matthew Nova

 "The intellectual wants the whole society to be a school writ large, to be like the environment where he did so well and was so well appreciated.
 By incorporating standards of reward that are different from the wider society, the schools guarantee that some will experience downward mobility later.
 Those at the top of the school’s hierarchy will feel entitled to a top position, not only in that micro-society but in the wider one, a society whose system they will resent when it fails to treat them according to their self-prescribed wants and entitlements."
 --[Robert Nozick](https://www.libertarianism.org/publications/essays/why-do-intellectuals-oppose-capitalism)